 Even small projects can see benefits from generative design techniques.
 Do you have a project that could benefit from generative design?
 Head over to the Have You Tried: Generative Design topic in the Revit Product Help to learn more about Generative Design in Revit and how it can assist you in meeting your design goals.

 For more on using Autodesk products to support getting back to work, check out how we’re helping AEC professionals return to and reimagine the built environment.

 In Revit 2021 there was a change to the “realistic” visual style.
 In previous versions of Revit, realistic visual style applied material appearances to elements in your model.
 In 2021, real-time realistic views applies material appearances and lighting effects to the view as you move through the model.
 At it’s core, realistic view style applies real time rendering to a view.
 Rather than waiting for a view to render, you can now set the visual style to “realistic”.

 This is a great tool for presentations, allowing you to walk project stakeholders through your design in real time.
 Realistic views can also be used in plans and elevations to give a greater sense of realism and material quality in your presentations.

-If you have not yet tried realistic visual style in Revit 2021, head over to the Have You Tried topicin the Revit learning center to learn more about it.
+If you have not yet tried realistic visual style in Revit 2021, head over to the Have You Tried topicin the Revit Product Help to learn more about it.